 Arranging an exchange

-You can ask us to carry out an electronic search for potential properties to ‘swap’ with.
+You can ask us to carry out an electronic search for potential properties to swap with.
 We may also contact you with details of potential house swaps.

 You must get our permission before you exchange your home.
 If you find a suitable swap you should contact us to register for a mutual exchange.
-You must also complete a Transfer Application Form.

 We will then:

-- inspect both homes before approving the exchange
+inspect both homes before approving the exchange

-- send our decision in writing, to you and the other tenant, within 42 days of your request
+send our decision in writing - to you and the other tenant - within 42 days of your request

 When viewing or showing a home we recommend that you take some basic precautions to make sure you are safe:

-arrange the viewing time in daylight.
+arrange the viewing time in daylight

 have someone with you - don’t show your own home or go to see another home on your own

-- tell someone when and where you are going
+tell someone when and where you are going

-- bring a mobile phone with you and keep it switched on
+bring a mobile phone with you and keep it switched on

 Social Sector Size Criteria (SSSC)

-If you are currently in receipt of either Housing Benefit or the Housing Cost element of Universal Credit, and you are under-occupying your home by one bedroom or more according to the benefit bedroom criteria, you may be affected by the Social Sector Size Criteria (SSSC).
-If you are affected by SSSC, you may already be in receipt of a mitigation payment known as Welfare Supplementary Payment.
+You may be in receipt of either Housing Benefit or the Housing Cost element of Universal Credit.
+You may also be under-occupying your home by one bedroom (or more) according to the benefit bedroom criteria.
+In such cases you may be affected by the Social Sector Size Criteria (SSSC).
+You may know this as the “bedroom tax”.